wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-app-service-environment-control-inbound-traffic.md

 - 80:  Default port for inbound HTTP traffic to apps running in App Service Plans in an Azure Environment
 - 443: Default port for inbound SSL traffic to apps running in App Service Plans in an Azure Environment
 - 21:  Control channel for FTP.
 This port can be safely blocked if FTP is not being used.
 - 10001-10020: Data channels for FTP.
-As with the control channel, these ports can be safely blocked if FTP is not being used   (**Note:** the FTP data channels may change during preview.)
+As with the control channel, these ports can be safely blocked if FTP is not being used
 - 4016: Used for remote debugging with Visual Studio 2012.
 This port can be safely blocked if the feature is not being used.
 - 4018: Used for remote debugging with Visual Studio 2013.
 This port can be safely blocked if the feature is not being used.
 - 4020: Used for remote debugging with Visual Studio 2015.
 This port can be safely blocked if the feature is not being used.